nf-core/ampliseq/docs/usage.md

 - QIIME2's reference taxonomy databases will have regions matching the amplicon extracted with primer sequences.
 - DADA2, Kraken2, and QIIME2 have specific parameters to accept custom databases (but theoretically possible with all classifiers)

 Parameter guidance is given in [nf-core/ampliseq website parameter documentation](https://nf-co.re/ampliseq/parameters/#taxonomic-database).
+Citations are listed in [`CITATIONS.md`](CITATIONS.md).

 ### Metadata